WahiduzzamanKhan/Cleaning-Bangladesh-Rice-Production-Data/README.md

 # Cleaning Bangladesh Rice Production Data

-In this project I am going to clean the rice production, import and export data of Bangladesh in order to perform some analysis and visualization.
+In this project I am going to clean the rice production, import and export data of Bangladesh in order to perform some analysis and visualization on them in future.

 ### Requirements
 In this project I used: